A Woman’s View

 Child Sex Abuse among Jehovah’s Witnesses is being exposed because so many survivors are now coming forward as whistle-blowers.

-Over-Riding Maternal Instincts describes how women are being used covertly by Watchtower to lure children into the religion.
+Over-Riding Maternal Instincts describes how women are willingly using their children — as a covert means by Watchtower — to lure other children into the religion.

-Patriarchal Control where elders are described as “spiritual physicians” in a Watchtower article.
+Patriarchal Control where untrained elders are described as “spiritual physicians” in a Watchtower article.